daterre/Cradle/Main.md

 ### Installation

+There are 2 ways to install Cradle into a Unity project:

-Download the latest release from the [Unity Asset Store]() or from [GitHub](https://github.com/daterre/Cradle/releases) and open the package.
+* Download the latest release from the [Unity Asset Store]() or from [GitHub](https://github.com/daterre/Cradle/releases) and open the package.
+* Using Git, clone this repository into the Assets/Cradle folder of your project (or add it to that folder as a Git submodule if your project is a Git repo itself).

 ### Importing a story
 The Cradle asset importer listens for any new .html or .twee files dropped into the project directory, and proceeds to import them.